 Crispy vs. Chewy Bacon

-For somewhat crispy bacon, start checking after 20 minutes:
+For somewhat crispy bacon, start checking after 20 minutes.
+The photo below shows bacon that I baked for 20 minutes.

 Remember that oven temperatures vary, so the time it takes to achieve your desired results in your oven might differ from these guidelines.